apache/airflow/docs/apache-airflow-providers-fab/index.rst

 ----------------

 This is a provider package for optional Airflow components using ``Flask App Builder``.
-All classes for this provider package are in ``airflow.providers.fab`` python module.
+All classes for this provider package are in the ``airflow.providers.fab`` python module.

 Installation
 ------------